 Also of interest is that Del Norte has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.74% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Del Norte telecommute to their jobs.
+Overall, about 10.74% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Del Norte’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The overall education level of Del Norte is somewhat higher than in the average US city of 21.84%: 27.73% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Del Norte who are college-educated is somewhat higher than the average US community of 21.84%: 27.73% of adults in Del Norte have at least a bachelor's degree.

 The per capita income in Del Norte in 2022 was $32,047, which is lower middle income relative to Colorado and the nation.
 This equates to an annual income of $128,188 for a family of four.
 However, Del Norte contains both very wealthy and poor people as well.